pmndrs/zustand/docs/guides/beginner-typescript.md

 - Creating a typed store (state + actions)
 - Using the store in React components with type safety
-- Structuring and coordinating multiple stores
 - Resetting the store safely with types
 - Extracting and reusing Store type (for props, tests, and utilities)
 - Composing multiple selectors and building derived state (with type inference and without extra re-renders)
 - Middlewares with TypeScript support (`combine`, `devtools`, `persist`)
 - Async actions with typed API responses
 - Using `useStore`, `useStoreWithEqualityFn` and `useShallow` hooks with Typescript
-- Additional API (`createStore`, `createWithEqualityFn`)
+- Working with `createWithEqualityFn` (enhanced `create` store function)
+- Structuring and coordinating multiple stores

 ### Creating a Store with State & Actions